Licensed attorneys face disciplinary action by the Nevada State Bar for:

 - public reprimand or letter of reprimand, with or without conditions, including but not limited to restitution, a fine, or both a reprimand and a fine; or

-- letter of caution, which is a dismissal but cautions the attorney regarding specific conduct and/or disciplinary rules.
+- letter of caution, which is a dismissal but cautions you regarding specific conduct and/or disciplinary rules.

-When determining what level of discipline to impose, the hearing panel may consider aggravating and mitigating circumstances.
+When determining what level of discipline to impose, the hearing panel may consider aggravating circumstances.
 Possible aggravating circumstances that may justify harsher discipline include:

-- the attorney acted in bad faith, dishonestly, or selfishly,
+- you acted in bad faith, dishonestly, or selfishly,

 - the victim was vulnerable,

-- the attorney had substantial legal experience and should have known better
+- you had substantial legal experience and should have known better

-- the attorney had no prior disciplinary record, or the prior offenses were remote,
+- you had no prior disciplinary record, or the prior offenses were remote,

-Note that it is not a mitigating circumstance if the victim in the case withdrew his/her grievance, never complained, or recommended a lax sanction, or if the attorney resigned prior to the hearing.
+Note that it is not a mitigating circumstance if the victim in the case withdrew their grievance, never complained, or recommended a lax sanction, or if you resigned prior to the hearing.

-Also note that if the hearing concerns a serious crime that the attorney has already been convicted of, the hearing panel cannot dismiss the matter.
+Note that if the hearing concerns a serious crime that you have already been convicted of, the hearing panel cannot dismiss the matter.
 Instead, it will only deliberate about the extent of the appropriate disciplinary punishments.7

-Once the Supreme Court receives the record of the case from the State Bar, the attorney has 30 days to submit an opening brief, and the court may schedule an oral argument.
-If the attorney does not file a brief, the Court will consider the matter without briefs or an oral argument.8
+Once the Supreme Court receives the record of the case from the State Bar, you have 30 days to submit an opening brief, and the court may schedule an oral argument.
+If you do not file a brief, the Court will consider the matter without briefs or an oral argument.8

-6. Can I go to jail for practicing law without a license in Nevada?
+6. Can I go to jail for practicing law without a license?

 It is a possibility, though judges typically impose only a fine for a first offense.
 The penalties increase with each successive offense of the unauthorized practice of law:9